Euro is the official currency of France. Its currency symbol is €, EUR.

 Expectant mothers in France are entitled to 16 weeks of maternity leave (congé maternité).
-This is usually taken 6 weeks before the expected due date and 10 weeks after the birth.
-Mothers do not have to take the full 16 weeks but must take at least 8 weeks.
+This is usually taken six weeks before the expected due date and 10 weeks after the birth.
+Mothers do not have to take the full 16 weeks but must take at least eight weeks.

-To be entitled to maternity leave payments the mother must have been making social security payments for at least 10 months, worked at least 150 hours in the last 3 months or 600 hours in the last 12 months if the work has been intermittent.
+To be entitled to maternity leave payments, the mother must have been making social security payments for at least 10 month and have worked at least 150 hours in the last three months (or 600 hours in the last 12 months if the work has been intermittent).

-Maternity leave is usually calculated based on the last 3 salary payments.
-From July 2021 paternity leave was being increased to 28 calendar days.
+Maternity payment is usually calculated based on the last three salary payments.

-As per the policy, employees have the right to avail 25 days of paid paternity leave.
-Out of these, four days must be taken immediately following the birth of the child.
+Fathers or second parents are entitled to 25 days of paid paternity leave.
+Out of this allowance, four days must be taken immediately following the birth of the child.
 The remaining days can be taken in two separate blocks of at least five consecutive days each, before the child turns six months old.